Evansville Braves

 The Evansville Braves was the primary nickname of a minor league baseball team based in Evansville, Indiana 1938–1942 and 1946–1957, playing in the Illinois-Indiana-Iowa League.
 Baseball Hall of Fame Inductees Bob Uecker and Warren Spahn played for Evansville during this era.

 History

-The Evansville Bees and Braves played the Class B Illinois–Indiana–Iowa League (the "Three-I" League) from 1938–1957, interrupted when the league ceased play during World War II.
+The Evansville Bees and Braves played the Class B Illinois–Indiana–Iowa League (the "Three-I" League) from 1938 to 1957, interrupted when the league ceased play during World War II.
 They played home games at Bosse Field, which is currently the third oldest baseball stadium in regular use in the United States.